andreabbondanza/DewXamarinLocalization/README.md

 #### Embedded
 When you create the file, you __MUST__ set in the properties _"Embedded resource"_ like _Build Action_
 ## NOTE
-If a file for a culture isn't present you'll get an exception when the app is opening.
+If a file for a culture isn't present you'll get an exception when the app is opening __only__ with that culture.
 # IMPORTANT! --------------------------
 ## XAML Code